jieyuang/starpound/README.md

 If you feel threadened because of your size, shouldn't you just combine with others and fight for your survivel?

-Or are you worrying about your threatened monopoly?
+Or you rather want to worry about your threatened monopoly?